TheNoeTrevino/no-go.nvim/README.md

   -- Only collapse blocks where the identifier is in this list identifiers = { "err" },

-  -- Virtual text structure for collapsed error handling -- Built as: prefix + content + content_separator + return_character + suffix
+  -- Virtual text for collapsed error handling
+  -- Built as: prefix + content + content_separator + return_character + suffix
-  -- Content is dynamically extracted from the return statement virtual_text = {
+  -- The default follows Jetbrains GoLand style of concealment: virtual_text = {
-    prefix = " ",
+    prefix = ": ",
     content_separator = " ",
     return_character = "󱞿 ",
     suffix = "",